Post

 • Additional costs incurred during setup as it requires an application server in addition to a web server

-• Enables various services by dynamically providing combinations of diverse information
+• Various services possible as it can dynamically provide combinations of different information

 1-2.
 Static Site Generator (SSG)